tbpalsulich/nyubustracker_times/README.md

     * `<ctrl-D>`
     * rake db:create

-Start up the server with {{rails server}}.
+Start up the server with `rails server`.
 Or, the app is also up on Heroku at http://nyubustimes.herokuapp.com/.